OlehKakherskiy/TaxiServiceServer/README.md

     "plateNumber" : "String",
     "seatsNumber" : "Integer",
     "carType" : "TRUCK, PASSENGER_CAR, MINIBUS"
+  },
+  "driverLicense":{
+    "code":"String",
+    "expirationTime":"DateTime"
   }
 }
 ```
 **NOTES**
 * If userType is TAXI_DRIVER, car object **MUST** contain all fields.
-* If userType is CUSTOMER, car object will be omitted even if it exists.
+* If userType is CUSTOMER, car/driverLicense object will be omitted even if it exists.

 **_2. Recovery password_** (could be reviewed)
 ```